 Once I was able to walk across the floor, I had to do something with the kids who kept spreading the dirt as they ran around while I tried to clean.
 I filled up the kitchen sink—it had a disposal so the clots of dirt going down the drain would not be such a problem—and I stripped down the first kid I could catch, Spencer, and stuck him in the water.
 Wash, rinse, repeat.
 Scrub.
 Harder.
 Get that sticky, stubborn mud off.
 Wash, rinse, repeat.
 More mud caked on than would come off in one cycle.
 NOT one of those fun bath times.
 Once washed, I put him in a new diaper, new jammies, and stuck him in a crib with the sides locked high.

 When I finally got all four bathed and dressed, and locked together in the crib, I started back on the kitchen.
 Once I finished getting the floor clean, I had to start on the walls.
 I was in the middle of that, wondering why Jason wasn’t home from work yet when the phone rang.
 He was running late.
 Bad, bad day to be running late.
 Bad.
 I made that a little bit clear.
 Okay, so a lot clear.
 He said he’d do what he could.
 And bring home pizza.
 I think he was probably afraid to come home.

-Once the kitchen was finally clean—about four hours later—and four very sad, neglected children were crying to please be let out of the crib and given something to eat, Jason got home and Domino’s came to our rescue.
+Once the kitchen was finally clean—after four hours total—and four very sad, neglected children were crying to please be let out of the crib and given something to eat, Jason got home and Domino’s came to our rescue.
 It was an awful day.
 And poor little Spencer’s face says it all.
 What at first looked like so much fun turned out to be a huge error in judgment.
 But really, the error in judgment was probably more on my part.
 It was one of our hardest days, but man I wish I could do it again.
 I would love a chance to do it a LOT differently!

 “The envelop please—and the Worse Mommy Ever goes to….”
 Sigh.